pdubz-sudo/handsondatascience/kaggle/airbnb/datasets/README.md

     countries.csv - summary statistics of destination countries in this dataset and their locations age_gender_bkts.csv - summary statistics of users' age group, gender, country of destination sample_submission.csv - correct format for submitting your predictions

+I have also included a participants Python notebook which might possibly give some guidance on how to analyze this dataset.